Leafy spurge is an invasive species. Leafy spurge is on the Control noxious weed list meaning you must prevent the spread of this plant.

 How to identify leafy spurge

-- Perennial herbaceous plant, two to four feet tall.
+- Leafy spurge (Euphorbia esula) is a perennial herbaceous plant, two to four feet tall.

 - Stems, flowers and leaves emit a white milky sap when broken.

 - Erect, smooth stems branch at the top.